yunchang-z/ecephys_spike_sorting/README.md

 If you get that message, quit MATLAB.
 Update the drivers for the GPU card; this can be done with the Device Manager in Windows 10, and will also happen automatically if you update the CUDA Toolkit.
 The pipeline has been tested with CUDA Toolkit 11.2 (by the way, all CUDA toolkit versions are backward compatible to older hardware).
 After updating, restart MATLAB and enter gpuDevice() again to make sure it is recognized.

 The MATLAB engine for python must be installed in the local instance of python run by the virtual environment.
-Open an Anconda prompt as administrator, activate the environment, and then navigate the setup script for the MATLAB engine:
+Open an Anaconda prompt as administrator, activate the environment, and then navigate the setup script for the MATLAB engine:

 ```shell
 conda activate ece_pyks2